luizbgomide/EclipsePhase2e-ptbr/src.clean_html/16/19-nanotech.md

 ## Hives

 Hives are specialized devices that manufacture and maintain [nanoswarms and microswarms](../16/20-nanoswarms-and-microswarms.md).
 A hive can fabricate and store thousands of nanobots or microbots (enough for a standard 10-cubic-meter swarm).
 It can manufacture a new swarm from scratch in hours (according to complexity, [Acquisition Time table](../16/02-acquiring-gear.md#acquisition-time)).
 A swarm that is depleted can be restored; hives “heal” 10 damage an hour to swarms in the form of replenished mites.
-Swarms are typically slaved to the hive they are launched from, for ease of control.
+Swarms are typically puppeted to the hive they are launched from, for ease of control.
 Hives must be loaded with feedstock or they will eventually run out of raw materials ([Nanofabrication](../16/03-nanofabrication.md)).

 | HIVES            |  Comp/<!-- CLEANED wbr -->GP  | Description                            |
 | :--------------- | :------------: | :------------------------------------- |